stwunsch/android_typer/README.md

 $ adb devices -l

-You should see something like this (dependend on your device):
+You should see something like this (dependent on your device):

 $ List of devices attached
 $ 04d07b88064f4d7f       device usb:2-3 product:occam model:Nexus_4 device:mako